 If a person elected to receive early retirement benefits and then at a later time is approved for disability benefits, the SSA will retroactively make up the difference between the early retirement benefits and the full amount of disability benefits.
 The SSA will do this for the amount of time that the person was disabled but was only receiving early retirement benefits.

 Consider this example: A 62-year-old man quits his job due to a disability and starts to collect early retirement benefits.
 The man later applies for disability benefits and six months later is approved.
 If the SSA determines that the man’s disability began before he started to collect early retirement benefits, the SSA would pay the man the difference between his disability payment and his early retirement payment for the months that he was receiving early retirement but had not yet been approved for disability benefits.

 However, keep in mind that if the man had started collecting early retirement benefits before the SSA determined that his disability began, the SSA would not pay him this difference and he would only receive the lessened early retirement benefit for the rest of his life.

 While many disabled people choose to quit work at the age of 62 with the intention of applying for disability and collecting early retirement benefits at the same time, it is important to remember that there is no guarantee you will be approved for disability benefits.
 If you are ultimately not approved for disability benefits, then you will be forced to receive the lessened early retirement amount for the rest of your life.
 While this course of action can be beneficial for those who are severely disabled and who are very confident they will be approved for disability benefits, if you are not as confident in your chances you should consider consulting an experienced disability attorney before making any decisions.

 Do you need a social security disability attorney?
-Consider the Law office of Neil H. Good for our legal representation.
-Call #866-352-5238 or contact us online for a free case evaluation.
+Consider The Good Law Group for our legal representation.
+Call #(847) 577-4476 or contact us online for a free case evaluation.